Our Dog Walkers & Pet Sitters are Employees

 In addition to being bonded and insured, our staff are employees – not independent contractors.
-Many pet sitting companies, including some of the new national, “uber-like” companies use independent contractors instead of hiring employees.
+Many dog walking & pet sitting companies, including some of the new national, “uber-like” companies use independent contractors instead of hiring employees.
 Why should this matter to you?
-Well by law, a business cannot train or guide independent contractors, and they cannot specify exactly how the business of pet sitting is carried out.
-This means that it is the individual sitter’s responsibility to train themselves as little or as much as they see fit to complete the job.
-This means it will be up to you as the client to determine how knowledgeable your pet sitter is.
+Well by law, a business cannot train or guide independent contractors, and they cannot specify exactly how the business of dog walking or pet sitting is carried out.
+This means that it is the individual walker/sitter’s responsibility to train themselves as little or as much as they see fit to complete the job.
+This means it will be up to you as the client to determine how knowledgeable your walker/pet sitter is.
 Do you want that responsibility?
 In addition, independent contractors can substitute whomever they wish to do a job, without notice to the owner of the company hiring them, or to the client.
 That means that ANYONE can be entering your home, and they may not be bonded and insured.
-Lastly, if you use a national company that advertises individual sitters that are independent contractor—these companies have often never even met the sitters in person that they advertise on their site.
+Lastly, if you use a national company that advertises individual walkers/sitters that are independent contractors—these companies have often never even met the walkers/sitters in person that they advertise on their site.
 Their screening process is minimal and done through an online application.
 If you have ever tried online dating, then you know why this type of screening process is not ideal when your chosen caregiver will be entering your home and caring for your precious pets.

-Here’s why we do not hire our sitters and walkers as Independent Contractors (IC’s), these guidelines are determined by the IRS:
+Here’s why we do not hire our walkers and sitters as Independent Contractors (IC’s), these guidelines are determined by the IRS:

 - An Independent Contractor is allowed to have someone else or an assistant perform their work.
-We ensure that all work performed is done only by a qualified, trained and insured pet sitter or dog walker that we have pre-approved, background checked and screened, and trained.
+We ensure that all work performed is done only by a qualified, trained and insured dog walker or pet sitter that we have pre-approved, background checked and screened, and trained.
 We don’t want substitutions, and we don’t think our clients do either.

 - Independent Contractors should work for more than just one firm.
-We want our sitters and walkers loyal to not only SNS but our customers too.
+We want our walkers and sitters loyal to not only SNS but our customers too.

 - Independent Contractors should have their own businesses.
-IC’s should advertise their businesses to the general public as well and should have their own business cards, liability insurance, promotional materials, advertising, phone listing, etc. This is a cost that we take on as a business and don’t want our sitters and walkers to have to take on also.
+IC’s should advertise their businesses to the general public as well and should have their own business cards, liability insurance, promotional materials, advertising, phone listing, etc. This is a cost that we take on as a business and don’t want our walkers and sitters to have to take on also.

-- Our employees- sitters, walkers and office staff, are covered by workers compensation and disability insurance (as well as liability insurance and bonding).
-Hopefully this will never be needed, but in the event something does happen, our staff is covered by our workers compensation and disability insurance.
+- Our employees- walkers, sitters, trainers and office staff, are covered by workers compensation, disability insurance and unemployment insurance (as well as liability insurance and bonding).
+Hopefully this will never be needed, but in the event something does happen, our staff is covered by our workers compensation, disability and unemployment insurance.
 As Independent Contractors, this coverage is not given and leaves the client vulnerable in case of an incident.